CredaCash™ Crosschain Exchange Overview

 There are currently two types of buy and sell requests implemented on the exchange: “naked” requests and “simple” requests.

 A naked buy request is a request to buy CredaCash that does not require any advance payment, deposit, consideration, or even a transaction fee, and it is therefore completely “naked”.
 Prospective users who do not hold any CredaCash can therefore use a naked buy request to obtain CredaCash in exchange for bitcoin.
 Because it requires no deposit or fee, it can also be abandoned and a trade not completed by the buyer without penalty.
-For this reason, a naked buy request should be considered an expression of interest, rather than binding trade commitment.
 In order to prevent network spam, this request must contain a relatively large proof of work, which might require a full minute or more to generate, depending on the host computer.

 The naked sell can be used to sell CredaCash in exchange for bitcoin.
 This request is called “naked” because it does not require that a matching buy request include any deposit or consideration.
 This allows a naked sell request to match a naked buy request.
 The naked sell request however must include a contingent payment of the maximum amount of CredaCash offered for sale, and the wallet balance must therefore be sufficient to cover this amount plus the transaction donation.